Rug Guide

 Reading next

-Washable Rug on a laundry day next to a washing machine.
+Washable Area Rug on a laundry day next to a washing machine.

 A classic kitchen with a washable patterned rug that enhances the white cabinetry and marble countertop.